Sleeper9235/Fur-Friend/README.md

 * Would like to implement JS with Ajax or something similar, to help with the user interactivity and not needing to refresh the page.

 * would like to better refine the random search for the animal cards to display

+* would like to address heroku issue with storing files uploaded during deployment.